CANDLE Shared Installation¶

 Recommendations for particular use cases¶

-hyperparameter searches on an already CANDLE-compliant model script such as a benchmark¶
+Run grid or bayesian hyperparameter searches on an already CANDLE-compliant model script such as a benchmark¶

 Note that you can copy a benchmark to your working directory and make the modifications there, as the templates show.